 How To Do a Live Streaming Webcast from Zoom to Social Media

 The phone rang.
-It was Toyota digital marketing calling.
+It was the Toyota digital marketing manager calling.

-Mind you, this was many moons before coronavirus or on demand webinar services like Zoom, GoToMeeting and Google Hangouts existed.
+Mind you, this was many moons before the coronavirus or on-demand webinar services like Zoom, GoToMeeting and Google Hangouts existed.

-In fact, it was before live webinar marketing was popular, because it was still pretty tough technically to pull off.
+In fact, it was before using live webinars as part of B2B content marketing campaign was popular because it was still pretty tough technically to pull off.

-Back then, live streaming video online was a risky proposition for even the slickest digital marketing consultant.
+Back then, live streaming video online was a risky proposition for even the slickest digital PR consultant.

-It was hard enough to get online marketing consultants to agree on what is a webinar, let alone agree on how best to produce webcasts vs webinars.
+It was hard enough to get online marketing consultants to agree on what a webinar is, let alone agree on how best to produce webcasts vs. webinars.

 No Easy Way to Live Stream